-Often, the endpoint implementation ignores the empty recipe array and returns a list of offers as if no recipe filter was supplied.
-In our case, it means that the application seemingly ignores the user's request to show only milk-free beverages, which we consider unacceptable behavior.
-Therefore, the response to such a request with an empty array parameter should either be an error or an empty result.
+Often, the endpoint implementation ignores the empty recipe array and returns a list of offers just like no recipe filter was supplied.
+In our case, it means that the application seemingly ignores the user's request to show only milk-free beverages, which we can't consider acceptable behavior.
+Therefore, the response to such a request with an empty array parameter should be either an error or an empty result.